jlaumon/AssetCooker/Readme.md

 So the OutputPath described as `'{ Repo:Bin }{ Dir }{ File }.dds' ]'` will become `D:\bin\textures\brick_albedo.dds`.

 ## Contributing
 Open an issue before doing a pull request.
 It's a hobby project, please be nice.

+## FAQ

+> Is support for other platforms planned?

+At this point, no. USN Journals are a Windows' only feature, so adding a new platform is a lot of work.

+> Is UTF-8 supported?

+Not really.
+Most of the code is UTF-8 aware, but not all of it.
+It would also be hard to properly support because NTFS case-insensitivity is rather opaque, and Asset Cooker would need to get that really right.